 Is it for me?

 Students need to have an interest in sport and have a high level of commitment and motivation.
-A quarter of the course is assessed on practical ability, you need to be able to perform at a good level in a range of sporting areas and be prepared to work hard during practical lessons.
+A third of the course is assessed on practical ability, you need to be able to perform at a good level in a range of sporting areas and be prepared to work hard during practical lessons.

 Do not expect this course to be completely practical.
 A large amount of time will be spent learning the course content in preparation for the exam.

-Sports Studies can lead to further academic courses such as A Level Physical Education and Level 3 Cambridge Nationals/Technicals Sport Studies.
+Sport Studies can lead to further academic courses such as A Level Physical Education and Level 3 Cambridge Nationals/Technicals Sport Studies.